SingularityIndonesia/Func-It/README.md

 </details>

 Working with monad of list is always awful, so i present monad's list alters with ``altMap``.
-Ex:
 <details>
   <summary>Click to see example</summary>